dandgerson/async-pattern/README.md

 - [ ] **Asynchronous Recursion with Callbacks, Promises and Async.** "https://blog.scottlogic.com/2017/09/14/asynchronous-recursion.html"
 - [ ] **List content of a directory with Node.js** "https://code-maven.com/list-content-of-directory-with-nodejs"

+## About

+Why did I create this rep?

+- helping restore the context of the subject as soon as possible.
+This is especialy important when you need to multitask.
+- allows got access it in variety places with different gudgets
+- allows observing the entire structure of the subject
+- make this road-map able helps other